asofio/minimal-api-aks-poc/README.md

 ### Inventory Feature

 The Inventory feature is a straightforward Carter Module that contains one endpoint.
 Notice that `InventoryModule` implements `ICarterModule`.
-This interface presents us with the opportunity to implement the `AddRoutes` method where we can register our API endpoints.
+This interface presents us with the opportunity to implement the `AddRoutes()` method where we can register our API endpoints.
 Remember `app.MapCarter();` from Programs.cs?
-Because we have provided an implementation of an `ICarterModule` within this same assesmbly, anything defined with `AddRoutes()` will be auto-discovered and served up as an API endpoint.
+Because we have provided an implementation of an `ICarterModule` within this same assesmbly, anything defined within `AddRoutes()` will be auto-discovered and served up as an API endpoint.

+`app.MapGet("/inventory", GetInventory).WithTags("Inventory");`

+This line will serve up an API endpoint at `/inventory` that will call the `GetInventory` method.  `.WithTags("Inventory")` allows us to take advantage of some built-in OpenAPI classification features within Minimal API.
+To see this in use, take another look at the Swagger/OpenAPI UI that is shown when launching the API.
+You will see that this `/inventory` endpoint is classified under the **Inventory** category.

 ### Orders Feature

+The Orders feature is implemented as a Carter Module as well.
+Take a minute to look over the functionality within this module.
+You will notice that this module uses an implementation of `IOrderService` (which was registered in Program.cs) that provides a simple caching mechanism for demonstration purposes.
+A few things of note:

+- `.WithName` is used to assign a name to a few endpoints.
+This is used to provide a convenient mechanism for generating links within the API.
+Notice this usage within the `NewOrder` method.
+- You likely noticed an additional folder within the **Orders** feature folder named **Validators**.
+This folder contains some reusable FluentValidation validators.
+You can see these validators being used throughout the `OrdersModule`.

 ## Deploy to AKS